img 6430

 Welcome back as we dive into another classic turntable from the golden era, the beautiful Pioneer PL-L1000 linear tracking direct-drive turntable.

-My apologies for the lack of articles this year.
-As one of the few people creating in-depth content like this from scratch, brain & device to page, while attending to a crazy customer booking schedule, there is just never enough time.
+My apologies for the lack of articles so far this year.
+As one of the few people creating in-depth content like this from scratch, brain & device to page, whilst also attending to a crazy customer booking schedule, there is just never enough time.
 I know how much people enjoy this content, though—I do, too, so here we are again!

 I’ve been so busy that I’ve stopped creating videos, but I’ve made one specifically about this deck and uploaded it today, ready for this article.
 I hope vinyl lovers enjoy this long-overdue dive into another classic turntable and one of my personal favourites.